hed-hog/development/lib/libs/pagination/README.md

   <img src="https://avatars.githubusercontent.com/u/177489127?s=200&v=4" alt="Hedhog Avatar" />
 </p>

 **Hedhog Pagination** is a powerful and flexible pagination library designed for use with HedHog-based projects.
-It simplifies the process of paginating data results from your database queries, making it easy to handle large datasets and provide users with a smooth and efficient browsing experience.
+It simplifies the process of paginating data results from your database queries, making it easy to handle large datasets and provide user with a smooth and efficient browsing experience.

 ## Features